 There are numerous jogging and trekking tracks and we offer regular guided treks showcasing Fiji natural flora and medicines.
+Also a visit to our organic vegetable farm.

 See the team at the Activities Bure for details and to book your activity.